askeksa/Rose/README.txt

   fixed-point adjustment to match fixed-point multiplication and division.
 - ~ <expression>
   Negate value.
 Used instead of - to enable airy, delimiter-sparse syntax.
+- ( <expression> )
+  For grouping.

 Procedures can be assigned to temporaries and passed as arguments to procedures.
-The procedure part of a fork statement can refer directly to a procedure or to a parameter or temporary containing a procedure.
+The procedure part of a fork statement can refer directly to a procedure or to a parameter or local variable containing a procedure.

 And just to mention it one more time, because this could be a common
-pitfall: Remember to use ~ and not - for negation!
+pitfall: Remember to use ~ and not - for negation, including for writing negative numbers!

 THE VISUALIZER

-Run the visualizer with a rose program as argument.
-It will continuously monitor the file and reload it whenever its modification date changes.
+Run the visualizer with a Rose program as argument.
+It will continuously monitor the file and reload it whenever its modification time changes.

 Keyboard shortcuts:
 - SPACE: start/stop animation.